TheYoke/StegPng/README.md

 - Pillow

 ### Description
-`encoder.py` encodes your file's data into the least significant bit of each random pixel in an random order.
+`encoder.py` encodes your file's data into the least significant bit of each random channel of random pixel in an random order.
 `decoder.py` reverses the encoder's process and outputs the encoded file.

 ![an ordinary summation](sum_a2b.png)